masoudcharkhabi/ML-from-Expert-Preferences/README.md

 Confidence Strategy: Select data with the lowest token prediction probabilities.

-Retraining Iterations: For $m$ iterations, acquire 50K/$m$ examples per iteration using the specified strategy, retrain the model, and repeat $m$ times.
+Retraining Iterations: For $m$ iterations, acquire 50K m examples per iteration using the specified strategy, retrain the model, and repeat m times.

 ## Steps to run experiments and view results